rahulrj25/Fake-News-Detection/README.txt

 1) Code is written in Python3 and filename is project.ipynb.

-2) gensim,ntlk,Tensorflow,Keras (with Tensorflow as backend) installation is required.
+2) gensim and ntlk installation is required.

 3) Data from train.csv is split into train data and test data.